Developing confident, respectful

 At Wellsway we believe that the students' themselves should be actively involved in how the sixth form develops.

 We believe that all students in the sixth form have skills and experience that students in the main school can and will benefit from; we therefore expect all students to develop their leadership skills by becoming involved as volunteers.
-This will take many forms, from helping to organise house activities in conjunction with the Heads of Houses and House Leaders, to supporting younger students with their studies.
+This will take many forms, from helping to organise house activities in conjunction with the Heads of Houses and House Leaders, to supporting younger students with their studies in and out of classes.
 It might involve helping the IT technicians maintain the computer provision or helping the Performing Arts department organise school productions.
 There are a wide range of opportunities to suit all students in the sixth form; becoming involved in these activities will form a key part of your study programme.

 The Officer and Ambassador Team